The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Scattered motions

 Conversely, since the energy is always positive for the repulsive inverse-square force,

 the inverse transformation (\ref{inversetr}) associates to the Coulomb-Rutherford problem a repulsive linear system, whose (imaginary) frequency is determined by the Coulomb-energy (\ref{Cenerg}).

-Let us consider \emph{parabolic} Kepler motions, which are again possible cometary trajectories, as first recognized by Newton for the comet of 1680 in his \textit{Principia} \cite{Principia}.

-Parabolic orbits have vanishing energy; their associated ``oscillator-frequency" is therefore $\Omega=0$ by (\ref{ofrek})~: $w$ moves freely, along a straight line.
-If the motion does not go through the origin, then one can achieve with a suitable dilation and rotation that trajectory be $w=i+\tau$.
+Parabolic orbits have vanishing energy; their associated ``oscillator-frequency" is therefore $\Omega=0$ by (\ref{ofrek}) -- i.e., $w$ moves freely along a straight line.
+If the motion does not go through the origin, then one can achieve with a suitable dilation and rotation that the trajectory be $w(\tau)=i+\tau$.
 Then

 is the equation of a ``horizontally lying'' parabola, as seen from $y^2=4x+4$.
-The vertex of the parabola is at $(-1)$ and its focus at the origin $z=0$.
+The vertex of the parabola is at $x=(-1)$ and its focus at the origin $z=0$.
 If our straight line does go through the origin, its image degenerates into a half-line.

 \goodbreak